stinefm/relsad/docs/source/data/load.rst

 Load profile generator
 .....................................

-The load profiles used in relsad is generated based on specifications from *FASIT Kravspesifikasjon* (requirements specification) :cite:`FASIT`.
+The load profiles used in the examples presented in RELSAD are generated based on specifications from *FASIT Kravspesifikasjon* (requirements specification) :cite:`FASIT`.
 The load profiles are given for different load customer categories, time of day, low and high load, and if it is a weekday or weekend.
-The dataset used in the profile can be seen in HENVISE TIL DATA...
+The dataset used in the profiles can be seen in :download:`this file <../../../examples/data/load_profiles_fasit.csv>`.

 The load profiles are calculated as